 At every stage of the mentorship, the mentor should be looking to provide feedback and suggestions.
 This is the part of the process that makes the mentee take stock and shift their goals and agenda, which is what creates better results than what the mentee could have achieved alone.

-Saying goodbye to a mentee can be hard (or easy depending on the mentee), but their life changes as does yours.
-Their comes a time in a mentorship when your experience, chat, and advice is mostly exhausted, for now.
+Saying goodbye to a mentee can be hard, but their life changes, as does yours.
+There comes a time in a mentorship when your experience, chat, and advice is mostly exhausted, for now.

-When this time comes, offer to be there when you are needed; think about if there is another mentor who you could pass your mentee onto for even more progress; and make the mentee feel good about their efforts by saying how much they have grown and changed.
+When this time comes, offer to be there when you are needed, think about if there is another mentor who you could pass your mentee onto for even more progress, and make the mentee feel good about their efforts by reminding them of how much they have grown and changed.

 None of these steps are rocket science; in fact, most of them are pretty simple.
-It’s not the process which is hard — but understanding the process and implementing it at scale.
+It’s not the process that is hard — but understanding the process and implementing it at scale.

-Mentoring process is the key to mentoring success — for mentoring program coordinators, for mentors, and for mentees.
+The mentoring process is the key to mentoring success — for mentoring program coordinators, mentors, and mentees.